Last updated on March 3, 2026

 What Kind of Decks Want Horizon Lands?

-Horizon lands are pretty good in the right kinds of decks.
-They don’t offer the colorless mana without the life toll like the convention pain lands, which means that they’re primarily reserved for aggressive decks that control the board and life totals, not longform control decks where every life point counts.
+Horizon lands are mainly for aggressive decks that control the board and life totals, not longform control decks where every life point counts.

 Where to Find Horizon Lands?

 Horizon lands can be found pretty much anywhere you could find Magic singles.
-They’re a common rare from one of the most popular sets of all time, and almost every online marketplace is full of them.
-I’d recommend going to TCGPlayer to pick up your copies.
+They’re a normal rare from one of the most popular sets of all time, and almost every online marketplace is full of them.
+I’d recommend going to TCGplayer to pick up your Horizon Canopies and other lands.

 Wrap Up

-That concludes everything there is to know when it comes to the relatively new Horizon land cycle!
+That concludes everything there is to know when it comes to the Horizon land cycle!
 They’re great lands, and I’m happy to know that Horizon Canopy isn’t all alone anymore.

 What do you think of the cycle?
 Are you happy to have more cheap, untapped mana fixing floating around, or are you a control player who isn’t a fan?
 Let me know down in the comments below or over in the official Draftsim Discord.